By Editorial Staff, Writing Resources Center

 Reproducing IPR protected content without written or express permission is dangerous or even suicidal when it comes to academic writing.
 The academic authors need to give credit to the creators of the original works by making a proper citation to the original work as a reference.
 In case, the academic authors need to reproduce a part of already published (IPR protected) work, they need to have permission from the copyright or patent holders.

-If you are a PhD and has experience in reviewing and editing academic materials, feel free to join our Panel of Reviewers & Editors.
-Apply here
+If you are a PhD and experienced in reviewing and editing academic materials, you can publish an edited volume (book) with us.

 The academic authors while reproducing the works of others, as a matter of prudence and best practice, need to have copyright permission from the primary creators of the work.
 Doing so will save them from legal actions by the original creators as if the original work is protected by the copyright, it gives its creators legal right to protect their rights against infringement of their copyright.